Interior Design III (ICM301) Course Detail

 • Solve the construction details required by the project using various architectural scales.

-• Demonstrate the design decisions made through detailed technical drawings and effective presentation methods.
+• Demonstrate the design decisions using detailed technical drawings and effective presentation methods.

 Weekly Subjects and Releated Preparation Studies